bdastur/notes/aws/readme.md

 * When the lambda function is invoked from another aws service, the invocation type is pre-determined.
 * languages supported: C#, Java, Node.js, Python.
+* Lambda billing is based on both, the MB of RAM reserved and the execution duration in 100ms units.

+## Elastic Container Service (ECS):

 ## AWS EKS: